About the Czech Centre for Phenogenomics

 The CCP has planned for its phenotyping capabilities to accommodate both mouse and rat disease models.
 Although the mouse remains the most cost-effective choice for comprehensive phenotyping, the rat remains a better model for a number of human conditions, including cardiovascular disease, diabetes and behavioral disorders.
 Through the generation and focused phenotyping of prospective rat models, where gene targets have been identified through the systematic mouse phenotyping effort, we focus our complementary analyses to conditions where the larger size and higher cognitive function of the rat is advantageous for more complex and accurate physiological assessments.

-The daily operations of CCP are directed by the executive board consisting of the executive director of the centre, the heads or deputy heads of respective modules and the scientific director.
+The daily operations of CCP are directed by the advisory management board (past executive board) consisting of the executive director of the centre, the heads or deputy heads of respective modules and the scientific director.
 The director and the board use dedicated project management office with a group of administrators to handle all administrative and managerial tasks.
 Advisory committees provides invaluable suggestions to the board.

 Transgenic and Archiving Module